akarsh-enciphers/Solutions/index.md

 ```
 python3 dirsearch.py -u http://localhost:3000 -e html,php
 ```
-3. The http status code 500  is shown  on the directory  ** /management ** when enumeration is done after login.
-Which looks interesting
+3. The http status code 500  is shown  on the directory  **/management** when enumeration is done after login.
+Which looks interesting.
 ![dir](/images/dirsearch.png)

-4. These can be accessed by using the endpoint after login with the domain name in the URL in your browser.Like **http://localhost:3000/management**.It shows a message Not Authorized after visiting http://localhost:3000/management.
+4. These can be accessed by using the endpoint after login with the domain name in the URL in your browser.
+Like **http://localhost:3000/management**.
+It shows a message Not Authorized after visiting http://localhost:3000/management.
 ![dir](/images/dirsearch2.png)

-5. There is a  email for the admin account is **admin@threadsapp.co.in**.
+5. There is an  email for the admin account which is **admin@threadsapp.co.in**.
 You can use this email to register again as an admin from registration and see if it allows it or not.
 ![dir](/images/dirsearch3.png)

 6.Here it allows you to login as admin after registration